clemsonciti/workshop_matlab/_episodes/02-starting_matlab.md

 teaching: 0
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "How do I run MATLAB on Palmetto?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "qsub"
+- "module load"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "to start MATLAB, connect to a compute node and load the MATLAB module"
 ---
 If you don't have MATLAB installed on your local computer, you can use MATLAB which is installed on Palmetto.